BloomTech-Labs/dont-send-that-email/README.md

 *Don’t Send That Email* helps users send messages to coworkers, family or friends that convey the right tone.
 Sometimes it's hard to intepret the emotional message of an email or text.
 *DSTE* uses an AI to preview the emotional tone of a message.
 Users can avoid sending a work email that sounds too casual.
-They can send personal messages that avoid negativity or hostility.
+They can send personal messages that avoids negativity or hostility.
 This puts a barrier between you and a bad email or messaging experience.
 We'll help you send a good email that conveys the right emotional tone.